harrity-development/github-repo-create/README.md

   show this help message and exit

   -t TOKEN, --token TOKEN
   The GitHub User's Token.
-If no token is provided then an attempt at pulling the value from the user's environment variables is made.
+If no token is provided then an attempt at pulling the value from the user's environment variables using the variable name 'gitT' is made.

   -u URL, --url URL
   The URL with more info about the repository.